Ali Al-Hamadi: Ipswich Town

 On 29 January 2024, Al-Hamadi signed for then Championship club Ipswich Town for an undisclosed fee on a four-and-a-half-year contract.
 He made his Ipswich debut on 3 February, in a 3–2 defeat to Preston North End.
 On 14 February, he scored his first goal for the club, converting a penalty in stoppage time of a 4–0 away victory over Millwall.
 He was a member of the team that achieved promotion to the Premier League that season, ending a 22-year absence from the top flight.
 On 17 August, Al-Hamadi was brought on as a substitute during Ipswich's first match of the 2024–25 season against Liverpool, becoming the first Iraqi footballer to play in the Premier League.

 On 24 January 2025, Al-Hamadi joined Stoke City on loan for the remainder of the 2024–25 season.
 He scored on his debut helping Stoke to a 2–1 victory at Hull City.
 He scored the only goal against Blackburn Rovers on 12 March 2025.
 Al-Hamadi made 15 appearances for Stoke helping them to avoid relegation on the final day of the season.

 On 2 September 2025, Al-Hamadi joined Luton Town on a season-long loan with an obligation to buy.
+After suffering a series of injuries, he scored his first goal for Luton Town against former club AFC Wimbledon on 6 April 2026.

+On 26 August 2026, Al-Hamadi joined League One club Sheffield Wednesday on loan for the duration of the 2026–27 season.
+He made his debut the following weekend, coming on as a late substitute in a 7–2 win against Bromley.